 It finally feels like summer here in the Midwest, and that means more time outside, soaking up the sunshine!

 Sunny days are a great reason to grab a blanket, fill a basket, and head outside.
-And, if you’re wondering what to pack for the perfect picnic menu, I’m sharing all my favorite ideas to make it easy.
+And, if you’re wondering what food to pack for the perfect picnic menu, I’m sharing all my favorite ideas to make it simple.

 From classic sandwiches and summer sides to drinks and sweet treats, here are 15 easy picnic recipes that are perfect for sharing.